Introduction

 -

 Parent Department: The parent of the selected department.
 If the selected department does not have specific values assigned, it will inherit values such as users and approval workflows from the parent department.
+The system prevents circular references when changing a department's parent.
+A department cannot be set as a child of one of its own descendants.
+If a circular reference is detected, the change is blocked with an error message.

 -